Titowisk/vitor-personal-stuff/courses/Self Learning Auth/self-learning-auth.md

 It focus on thirdy party authorization to resources

+## OAuth Flows
+### Authorization code flow
+Thirdy party app wants to access user's protected resource from another resource server
+- app sends the user to the authorization URL
+- user logs in in the authorization server (AS)
+- AS provides access token and refresh token to app
+- app uses access token to get protected information of user from the resource server

+Example: TodoIst app wants to know user's google calendar data.
+Directs user to google url for authorization (and authentication).
+Get access token to retrieve calendar data of the user from google.

+### Client Credentials flow
+App wants to access user's protected resource from its own resource server.
+(Machine to Machine scenario)
+- app uses client_id and client_secret to request authorization from AS
+- AS provides access token to app get information from its own resource server

+### Resource Owner password flow
+Like the Authorization code flow, but the app get user login directly instead of leading the user to the authorization server to login

+### Implicit flow
+It's a simplified version of the Authorization code flow

+## Access Token types
+### Identifier-based
+Identifier-based token is a hard-to-guess string, which the **resource server needs to validate by making a call to the authorisation server's introspection endpoint**, which adds latency and makes it difficult to scale with distributed applications.

+### Self-contained
+Self-contained bearer tokens are easy to scale with distributed applications as they do not require the resource server to validate the token with the authorization server

 # Passkeys
 > Passkeys is developed by the FIDO alliance,  and is an authentication method designed to eliminate the need for passwords, providing a seamless login experience without compromising security.
 Rather than relying on a string of characters (like a password), passkeys use asymmetric cryptography, aka public-key cryptography  to authenticate users.